nasa/fprime/Utils/Types/README.md

 NATIVE_UINT_TYPE get_capacity();
 ```

-Return the maximum logical store size (one less than the physical store size).
+Return the maximum logical store size (equal to the physical store size).
 This is the total number of bytes that may be added to an empty
 circular buffer.